 The Board of Directors appointed the Nomination and Remuneration Committee to ensure the independent performance of duties as well as checks and balances in accordance with good corporate governance principles, consists of at least 3 directors, most directors must be qualified as independent directors.
-The current Nomination and Remuneration Committee, consists of 3 member, namely Mr. Prasert Deejongkit (independent director) as the chairman of the Committee, Mrs. Valeeratn Chuerboonchai (independent director) and Dr. Jain Charnnarong, both serving as members of the Committee, with secretary to this committee is Mrs. Varinkan Teraumranon (chief operating officer).
+The current Nomination and Remuneration Committee, consists of 3 members, namely Mr. Prasert Deejongkit (independent director) as the chairman of the Committee, Mrs. Valeeratn Chuerboonchai (independent director) and Dr. Jain Charnnarong, both serving as members of the Committee, with secretary to this committee is Mrs. Varinkan Teraumranon (chief operating officer).

 The Nomination and Remuneration Committee duty is to recruit qualified people under HARN process and criteria for nomination as Directors and Chief Executive Officer, also selects Directors to serve on Board-Committees and reviews Director and Board-Committee's remuneration models and criteria before proposing for the consideration of the Board and the Annual General Meeting of Shareholders as required by law.

 In 2024, the Nomination and Remuneration Committee executed duties assigned by the Board of Directors, considered, screened, and gave opinions on various issues before presenting to the Board of Directors with caution, prudence, transparence, and fairness as specified in the charter completely in line with the operational strategy Realize the best interests of the stakeholders, held a total of 2 meetings all of the Nomination and Remuneration Committee members attended every meeting, with attendance detailed below:

-1. Mr. Prasert Deejongkit Chairman (independent)
+1. Mr. Prasert Deejongkit Chairman (independent) 1 10/0

-attended 2/2 times

-2. Mrs. Valeeratn Chuerboonchai Member (independent) attended 2/2 times
+2. Mrs. Valeeratn Chuerboonchai Member (independent)

 3. Dr. Jain Charnnarong Member

-attended 2/2 times